AlanOSheadev/Rodfendr/README.md

 [Back to Top](#summary)

 ### Media
 The photos and videos on the app are mine.
 I also appear in many of them myself.
+The photos in the reviews section are the property of the person who submitted them and have done so willingly.

 ### Credits